whatadewitt/yahoo-fantasy-sports-api/README.md

 Changelog
 -------

+#### 0.5.1
+  * Fixed a bug where collections that contained subresources would return no data.

 #### 0.5.0
   * Added "Transactions" collection with functionality to add players, drop players, and add/drop players, thanks again [githubsmilo](https://github.com/githubsmilo)!